afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

-# RGB LED Strips
+# Using RGB LED Strips for raw telemetry display

+> [!NOTE] The "pixel control" approach is a better choice to telemetry display using LED strips.

-This project supports RGB LED strips for telemetry display.
+This project supports RGB LED strips to display raw telemetry data.
 You can have multiple "gauges" in the same strip, which are called **segments** here.
 For example, let's say you have an LED strip consisting of 10 pixels.